eWaterCycle/infra/README.md

 This chapter is dedicated for application deployers.

 1. Log into Research Cloud
-1. Create new storage item for cache
-    * To store cached files from dCache by rclone
-    * Disk which holds cache should have enough room for a singularity image, a big parameter set and some climate data.
-    * Use 50GB size for simple usage, use 500GB size to able to perform 20 year forcing generation or other big IO jobs.
 1. Create new storage item for home directories
     * To store user files
     * Use 50Gb size for simple experiments or bigger when required for experiment.
+    * As each storage item can only be used by a single workspace, give it a name and description so you to which workspace you want to connect later.
+1. Create new storage item for cache
+    * To store cached files from dCache by rclone
+    * Use 50GB size as size
+    * As each storage item can only be used by a single workspace, give it a name and description so you to which workspace you want to connect later.
 1. Create new workspace
 1. Select eWaterCycle application
-1. Select collaborative organisation (CO) `ewatercycle-nlesc`
+1. Select collaborative organisation (CO) for example `ewatercycle-nlesc`
 1. Select size of VM (cpus/memory) based on use case
+1. Select home storage item.
+    * Order in which the storage items are select is important, make sure to select home before cache storage item.
 1. Select cache storage item
-1. Select home storage item
-1. Set workspace parameter called `rclone_cache_dir` to the storage item.
-Depending on order of storage items this should be set to `/data/volume_2` or `/data/volume_3`.
 1. Wait for machine to be running
 1. Visit URL/IP
 1. When done delete machine